Why is my air filter making loud noise

 Replace the air filter

-If the filter appears clogged, replace it with a new, clean filter of the same size and type.
+If the filter is dirty, replace it with a new one that matches the size and type recommended for your HVAC system.

 Frequently Asked Questions